marketcalls/openalgo/docs/chartink.md

 2. OpenAlgo receives the alert and:
    - Validates the webhook ID
    - Checks if strategy is active
+   - Validates the alert name for action keyword
    - For intraday strategies, checks if within trading hours
    - Matches symbols from alert with your configured symbols
    - Places orders according to your configuration